-Transcripts may be requested through the Urshan College website of Populi.
-There is a charge of \$5.00 for each transcript requested (unofficial or official).
+Transcripts may be requested through the Urshan College Populi website.
+There is a charge of \$5.00 for each transcript requested (unofficial or official); graduates and alumni are entitled to one (1) complimentary copy.
+There is a charge of \$50.00 for each diploma requested; graduates and alumni are entitled to one (1) complimentary copy.
 The student's account must be current (alumni accounts must be paid in full) and all financial, academic, or disciplinary holds cleared before any transcript or diploma can be issued.